tapis-project/documentation/source/technical/systems.rst

 --------------------------
 Runtime
 --------------------------
-Runtime environment supported by the system that may be used to run applications, such as docker or singularity.
+Runtime environment supported by the system that may be used to run applications, such as docker, singularity or ZIP.
 Consists of the runtime type and version.

 --------------------------